Hazard Perception Test

 An additional 6 months is added to this requirement if you are convicted of using false documents to gain access to licensed premises or to purchase alcohol while on your P1 licence.

-Check out the other resources available to help you pass the Practical Driving Test and get your provisional P1 licence (Red Ps):
+Check out the other resources available to help you pass the Hazard Perception Test and Practical Driving Test and get your provisional P1 licence (Red Ps):

 For comprehensive information on the provisional P1 licence and practical driving test, please refer to the Roads and Maritime Services website.
 The above information is a summary of this content and although current when published may now be outdated.
 To ensure you are accessing the most current and accurate information, use the RMS website or visit your nearest Service NSW centre.